Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone who indulges in loli / shota or incest content in any capacity.
 We refuse to sit and debate this bullet point with you.
 You're gross.

-<h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA or just generally bigoted in their personal beliefs.
+<h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, ICE supporters or just generally bigoted in their personal beliefs.

 <h6> •  If you are pro-endogenic or regularly try to engage in "syscourse" for the sake of it; go ahead and save us both time and just hide us before even trying to bother interacting.